Sounie/springer-gocd-cloudfoundry-plugin/README.md

      Select Define New and provide the details of your app.

 ## About the name
-springer = I work for Springer Science+Business Media.
-Part of the development of this plugin started during a hack day there.
+springer = I worked for Springer Science+Business Media during the development of this plugin and started development during a hack day there.

 gocd = The plugin runs inside the ThoughtWorks GoCD Continuous Delivery server.